 7. Long-tailed Duck

-The long-tailed duck, formerly known as the oldsquaw, is a unique species of sea duck that is found in the far north of the world.
+The long-tailed duck, formerly known as the oldsquaw, is a unique sea duck species in the world’s far north.

-It is a medium-sized bird that is well adapted to the cold climates of the Arctic and spends its summers in the tundra and taiga regions of the Arctic.
+It is a medium-sized bird well adapted to the cold climates of the Arctic and spends its summers in the tundra and taiga regions.
 During the winter months, it can be found along the northern coastlines of the Atlantic and Pacific Oceans.

 The long-tailed duck is the only member of its genus, Clangula, and is easily identified by its distinctive long tail feathers.
-This species of duck is quite hardy and can survive in some of the harshest environments in the world.
+This duck species is quite hardy and can survive in some of the harshest environments in the world.

 Kingdom | Animalia |